rippedpiracy/docs/Audio/Music.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;[Nicotine+](https://nicotine-plus.org/) - A graphical client for Soulseek that is frequently updated unlike Soulseek and has added features.

 [**Deemix**](https://deemix.app) & [**d-fi**](https://notabug.org/sayem314/d-fi) - Deezer downloaders.
 Deemix can convert Spotify playlists into Deezer playlists to download. d-fi on top of being able to download directly from Deezer, it can also accept Spotify or Tidal song links to download them from Deezer.
 They can download up to 128 kb/s quality with a free acount.
+**Deemix is abandoned, if you're having issues use d-fi or streamrip instead.**
 **_For higher quality downloads, a paid Deezer account is required._**

 [**Qobuz-DL**](https://github.com/vitiko98/qobuz-dl) - Qobuz downloader.
 Supports downloads of last.fm, Spotify and Apple music playlists through Qobuz.